-Paul Johnson, who has led Georgia Tech to five bowl games and two ACC Championship Game appearances while breaking records with his spread option offense, enters his sixth year with the Yellow Jackets and his 17th year overall as a head coach.
+Paul Johnson, who has led Georgia Tech to six consecutive bowl games and to two ACC Championship Game appearances while breaking records with his spread option offense, enters his seventh year with the Yellow Jackets and his 18th year overall as a head coach.

-The only person ever named ACC Coach of the Year in his first two seasons in the league, Johnson has compiled a record of 40-26 in five seasons on the Flats.
-Johnson won more games in his first five seasons than any coach in Georgia Tech history.
-Over the last five seasons combined, only Virginia Tech has won more ACC games than Johnson's Yellow Jackets.
+The only person ever named ACC Coach of the Year in his first two seasons in the league, Johnson has compiled a record of 47-32 in six seasons on the Flats.
+Johnson won more games in his first six seasons than any coach in Georgia Tech history.

-In 15 years overall as a head coach, with previous stops at Georgia Southern and Navy, Johnson owns a career record of 147-65.
-Only 13 active FBS coaches have won more games and only 12 coaches have won at a higher percentage.
+In 17 years overall as a head coach, with previous stops at Georgia Southern and Navy, Johnson owns a career record of 154-71.
+Among active FBS coaches, Johnson ranks 12th in career victories and 12th in winning percentage (.684).

-The mastermind behind Georgia Tech's high-octane spread option offense, Johnson's teams have ranked in the top four nationally in rushing offense each of the last five seasons.
+The mastermind behind Georgia Tech's high-octane spread option offense, Johnson's teams have ranked in the top six nationally in rushing offense each of the last six seasons.
 Since 2008, Georgia Tech has rushed for more yards than any team in college football.
-Over the past five seasons combined, the Yellow Jackets have rushed for more than 20,000 yards -- or the equivalent of 11.4 miles.
+Over the past six seasons combined, the Yellow Jackets have rushed for more than 24,000 yards -- or the equivalent of 13.8 miles.

-What Johnson has accomplished at Georgia Tech has been remarkable:
+What Johnson has accomplished at Georgia Tech is remarkable: